Kyaw Ko Ko

 Kyaw Ko Ko (ကျော်ကိုကို; born 20 December 1992) is a Burmese professional footballer who plays as a striker for the Myanmar national team.
 He scored five goals in the 2011 Southeast Asian Games and helped the Myanmar U23 team to secure a third-place finish and a bronze medal.
 He is the star striker of Myanmar National Team.
 He was ranked #7 in the "World's Best Top Scorers" list by the IFFHS in 2014.
-Considered one of the best players in the ASEAN, he is known for his dribbling, finishing, skill, pace, and ability to play with both feet.
-He is Yangon United's all-time second-highest goalscorer with 58 Goals.

 Career

 Zeyar Shwe Myay FC

 Zeyar Shwe Myay signed Kyaw Ko Ko from Zeyar Youth team.
 Kyaw Ko Ko showed his talent in Zeyar Shwe Myay becoming the Myanmar National Team striker.
 In 2013, he moved to Yangon United with the highest transfer fee received by Zeyar Shwe Myay.

 Yangon United

 Kyaw Ko Ko become the main striker at Yangon United and the Myanmar national football team.
 He twice won the Myanmar National League and one General Aung San Shield.